Keeping Wartime Britain Fed

 The remaining chapters of the book explore different aspects of the WLA: recruitment and propaganda; the age and social background of the recruits; the nature of their work; the specialist sub-section known as the Women’s Timber Corps (‘lumber jills’); the pros and cons of working in the WLA; the end of the war; and reflections of recruits on their experiences.
 Much of the detail is fascinating for anyone with a taste for social history.

 Despite the harshness and danger of the working conditions, the prejudices that they confronted (and mostly overcame), instances of sexual harassment, occasional loneliness, and the jealousy of some farmers’ wives, the land girls successfully performed an essential role with great pride, and without the level of recognition that was awarded to their sisters in the armed services.
 Moreover, those interviewed generally described the experience as the best time of their lives.
 With the majority coming from urban backgrounds, they gained new skills, independence, camaraderie, and an appreciation for the countryside.
-Some remained in agricultural work after the war, and there were some cases of marriage to farmers.
+Some remained in agricultural work after the war, and there were cases of marriage to farmers.